AniPetrosyan/hugo-mock-landing-page-domain-name/README.md

 # hugo-mock-landing-page-domain-name

-Configured the Domain Name to Point to my GitHub Pages Website
+Configured the domain name to point to my GitHub Pages Website